 Today Versailles thus reflects its dual past, with two distinct and complementary aspects: that of Ancien Régime royal residence and that of a 19th century museum.

-With over 6,000 paintings and 3,000 sculptures, it remains the main iconographic source on the history of France.
+With over 6,000 paintings and 3,000 sculptures, the museum remains the main iconographic source on the history of France.

 The creation in 1837 of these five rooms in the North Wing reflected the enthusiasm for the Middle Ages that developed during Louis-Philippe's reign.
 The Crusades theme arose directly out of historical research being carried out at the time (such as Joseph-François Michaud's monumental work Histoire des Croisades published between 1812 and 1822).
 He encouraged the King to commission a set of almost a hundred and fifty paintings to be placed in an exceptional neo-Gothic setting specially created for the purpose (painted and carved woodwork, furniture, light fittings).
 The artists given commissions included Eugène Delacroix, who painted The Crusades Entering Constantinople (completed in 1840).
 The painting was moved to the Louvre in 1885 and replaced by a copy at Versailles.